HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

   - To manually force failure and see how the deployment reacts to that
   - To execute the pre defined tests

+The main logic is implemented in cluster/setup.sh.
+See cluster/REAMDE.md for more info.

 ## TODO

 As this is a Work in Progress there are currently alot of limitations.
 Each of them will be addressed if there is time according to their priority (MUST > SHOULD > NICE-to-have)